JOHNFLEURIMOND/MysqlExpressReactNode/README.md

 This is a Full-Stack React Email application that allows to submit a form via Formik, Nodemailer and Axios.

 ## How It's Made:
-This application is made with React, Formik, Axios, Bootstrap and Nodemailer.
+This application is made with React, Formik, Axios, Bootstrap, Node, Express, and MongoDB.

 ## Optimizations.
 The client side is finish, I need to complete the server side.
-Server is up and running but need to implement Axios and Nodemailer so I can send emails.
+Server is up and running but need to implement Axios and MongoDB so I can send emails.

 ## Lessons Learned:
-How to properly used NPM package formik and Typescript.
+How to properly used NPM package formik.

 ## portfolio:
 **WEBSITE:** https:/johnfleurimond.com